Hostile Takeover

 “You realize the added weight makes flight more expensive, right?”

 “Drink all you want, it’s yours.
-I, I don’t want to sit here not knowing if you made it back, wondering if a few more drops might’ve saved you life.”
+I, I can’t just sit here, not knowing if you made it back, wondering if a few more drops might’ve saved your life.”

 J spread her wings, took a step forward, her arms still holding Uzi.
 “If I drink too much, you—”